 K-State Intellectual Property Policy - This document describes Kansas State University's policies and associated institutional procedures for intellectual property.

-Kansas Board of Regents Policy & Procedures Manual - Intellectual Policy is under Academic Affairs, Chapter II, Section D8 (p.38).
+Kansas Board of Regents Policy & Procedures Manual - Intellectual Property Policy.

 K-State's DMCA agent - Contact information for the individual designated to receive notification of claims of copyright infringement.